PlaidCloud/docs/docs/source/plaidcloud/workspaces/organization.rst

 Description
 -----------

-Organizations in PlaidCloud control options with single sign-on and member access capabilities using workspaces and serve as the main level of tenant separation within PlaidCloud.
+Organizations in PlaidCloud provide a top level area to control options such as single sign-on and member access capabilities.
+Oranizations contain at least one workspace which allows worspaces to serve as the main level of tenant separation within PlaidCloud.
 A workspace helps to align teams with specific areas of interest and isolate access as appropriate.
-PlaidCLoud allows an organization to have an unlimited amount of workspaces.
+PlaidCLoud allows an organization to have an unlimited number of workspaces.

 Managing Organization Administrators
 ------------------------------------

 Each organization in PlaidCloud can assign multiple administrators.
 Administrators have special privileges to control the organization.
-They can do things such as billing, access management, and workspace management.
+They can do things such as manage billing, update access management, and perform workspace management.

 To manage administrators: